FarronF/limerick-council-meetings/meetings/2025/07/14-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th May 2025.md

 Notice of Motion submitted by Councillor E. Secas

-**I will move at the next Meeting that this Council call on the Government and Minister for**

-**Health, Jennifer Carroll MacNeill, TD, to take decisive action to deliver a new ED hospital**

-**for Limerick and the Mid-West region.**
+**I will move at the next Meeting that this Council call on the Government and Minister forHealth, Jennifer Carroll MacNeill, TD, to take decisive action to deliver a new ED hospitalfor Limerick and the Mid-West region.**

 The Motion was proposed by Councillor Secas and seconded by Councillor Reale.